Second-order models and traffic data from mobile sensors: Introduction

+Let us further comment on the possible use of second-order model for urban arterial traffic.
+The aforementioned complex wave phenomenon, well captured by second-order models, are mainly observed in highway traffic.
+Indeed, phantom waves, stop-and-go waves and others need a long stretch of road with no interruption to manifest themselves.
+The situation of arterial traffic is quite different because of the presence of many junctions with traffic signs or signals.
+Since the LWR model captures well backward wave propagation from junctions or signals, and vehicle movements on arterials are relatively uniform, it is typically sufficient to describe arterial traffic, while very limited to model more complex waves in highway traffic.

-In order to address research issues related to higher-order traffic quantities, we focus on dataset that contain high time-resolution vehicle trajectories provided by the {\it Next Generation SIMulation} (NGSIM) \citep{NGSIM}.
-The NGSIM program collected high-quality primary traffic and trajectory data intended to support the research and testing of the traffic models and open behavioral algorithms.
-It collected and processed traffic data on a segment of Interstate 80 located in Emeryville, California on April 13, 2005.
-A total of 45 minutes of data are available, segmented into three 15 minute periods.
-The dataset contains vehicle trajectory recorded at a high precision of every 1/10 second.
-Derived information on instantaneous velocity and acceleration is also provided.
-A detailed description of the NGSIM field experiment will be provided in Section \ref{secNumerical}.
+In order to address issues related to higher-order traffic quantities, we focus on the {\it Next Generation SIMulation} (NGSIM) dataset \footnote{http://ngsim-community.org/}.
+The NGSIM program collected high-quality traffic and vehicle trajectory data on a stretch of I-80 highway in California.
+A total of 45 minutes of traffic data were collected, segmented into three 15 minute periods.
+The dataset contains vehicle trajectory recorded at a high resolution of every 0.1 s.
+Derived information on instantaneous velocity and acceleration is also available.
+A detailed description of the NGSIM field experiment and data will be provided in Section \ref{secNumerical}.